ThakaSartu/-ARCHiVE_muna/index.md

 {% endhighlight %}

 ## Hole To Another Universe
+## Dear_Muna,
+### Please share with your parent and couple friends from Long_Beach to _alpharetta, Prostitution is killing this country, how do we solve the problem together_Los_Angeles Lets have a rep for cultivating smart, healthy, productive citizens... all else should vacate...
+Thats beauty
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/bzXXFsfg-x4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Dear Muna,
 I think they talkin about Sartu and or Quxube...
 Achemelesh should hear this with Hayat.
 They talking about a Leo wit ah big butt and a smile...
 Thats a Kash_Doll phrasing.
 But could be Quxube_Sero!!
 Its depressing to see her or (Quxube_for_that_matter) big powerful ass with those men...
 They are creepy as fuck...
 And they have to sing and talk in fairy voices...